In the Clouds – Artist Residency Application Logo

 How long is the virtual residency?

-Does the virtual residency offer the opportunity to engage with community partners’ facilities?
+Does the virtual residency offer the opportunity to engage with in-person equipment or facilities?

-The virtual AiR is welcome to spend some of their residency time in-person to access the facilities, equipment, or tools that our community partners offer.
-If spending a week in Milwaukee checking out one of the community partners or connecting with our partnering artists in person would be beneficial to you, you’re welcome to consider that as an option.
+The virtual resident is welcome to spend some of their residency time in-person to access community partners facilities.
+If spending time in Milwaukee for a studio visit or meeting in person would be beneficial to you, you’re welcome to consider that as an option.
 The residency coordinator will be your point-of-contact for making these connections for you to make arrangements with.